Skip to main content

 Methods Used

-• Conducted stakeholder interviews: Spoke with members of the UX, development, and QA teams to understand their pain points and documentation needs.
+• Stakeholder interviews: Engaged UX, development, and QA team members to surface pain points and documentation requirements.

-• Mapped the knowledge repository: Analyzed existing documentation systems to know how information was stored and accessed across teams.
+• Knowledge repository mapping: Audited existing documentation systems to understand how information was stored and accessed across teams.

-• Performed workflow analysis: Observed handoff processes between design and development to identify where communication broke down.
+• Workflow analysis: Observed design-to-development handoff processes to pinpoint where communication broke down.

 Key Insights and Findings